umangbhatia786/RestAssuredAPITestingFramework/README.md

    - Ensure the API base URL is accessible from GitHub Actions runners
    - Check if Maven dependencies are resolving correctly
    - Review the archived test reports for specific test failures

+7. **Allure report not generating**
+   - Ensure Allure is installed: `allure --version`
+   - Verify `allure-results` directory exists in `target/` after test execution
+   - Check that AllureTestNg listener is configured in `pom.xml`
+   - Try running `mvn clean test` first, then generate report
+   - If using Maven plugin, ensure `allure-maven` plugin is added to `pom.xml`

 ## 📄 License